pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Second, let's define an application which can pull and process the domain events of the ``DogSchool`` application from its notification log.
-The ``Counters`` class below extends the library's :class:`~eventsourcing.system.ProcessApplication` class.
+The ``Counters`` class below is an event processing application.
+It extends the library's :class:`~eventsourcing.system.ProcessApplication` class.

 The most important thing that needs to be defined when processing domain events is a policy function.

 The policy function defines how individual domain events will be processed.
 A policy function has different responses for different types of domain events.
-Each response creates new changes to the state of the process application.
+The policy function may create changes to the state of the event processing application.
 These could be changes to an event-sourced domain model, or they could be updates to a non-event sourced materialized view.
 In this example, we will make changes to an event-sourced domain model.